GMOD/jbrowse-components/website/docs/faq.md

 etc. Therefore, we make "sharing a session" a manual step that generates a shortened URL by default

-Note that user's of @jbrowse/react-linear-genome-view have to re-implement any URL query param logic themselves, as this component makes no attempt to access URL query params
+Note 1: user's of @jbrowse/react-linear-genome-view have to re-implement any URL query param logic themselves, as this component makes no attempt to access URL query params

+Note 2: You can copy and paste your URL bar and put it in another tab on your own computer, and JBrowse will restore the session using BroadcastChannel (supported on Firefox and Chrome)

 #### How does the session sharing with shortened URLs work in JBrowse Web